jumpcodes/Photo-Converter-GUI/README.md

 # Photo-Converter-GUI
-This app uses PIL library for image processing and Tkinter for GUI making.
+This app uses PIL and Tkinter libraries, to make lightweight 'png' to 'jpg' converter.